dennisbirch/dbbbuilder-swift/README.md

     * Add the DBBBuilder.framework in the `Frameworks, Libraries and Embedded Content` section

     ![Adding the DBBBuilder framework to the DBBBuilder-Demo-OSX target](images/Add-dbbbuilder-framework.png)
+* Uncomment the Run Script on the Build Phases tab of the selected target's Project editor panel by deleting the leading "#" character
 * Select the appropriate `DBBBuilder-Demo-OSX` or `DBBBuilder-Demo-iOS` scheme from scheme selector and run the project or unit tests

-#### Using Swift Package Manager (requires Xcode 11.0 or higher):

-(The following actions must be performed separately for either scheme you want to work with, i.e. `DBBBuilder-Demo-OSX` or `DBBBuilder-Demo-iOS`)

-* Enable building the iOS or OSX framework you're interested in working with (__only required if you want to build the framework separately__):
-    * Select `DBBBuilder-OSX` or `DBBBuilder-iOS` in the project navigator
-    * On the General tab of the Project editor panel, add the ExceptionCatcher.framework in the `Frameworks and Libraries` section as displayed above
-* Enable running the demo project:
-    * Configure the project with the Swift package (from https://github.com/dennisbirch/dbbbuilder-swift) following the directions available at https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app.
-* Run unit tests or project

 ### Usage

-DBBBuilder has two main classes you need to be concerned with to use it properly.
+DBBBuilder has two main classes and some supporting types that you need to be concerned with to use it properly.

 `DBBManager` is the class that holds a reference to the database file you're persisting data to.
 You can have more than one DBBManager instance in your project, but each one must be set up to work with a different file.